 In addition, the amount received is actually an average of the largest contributions.
 There is also the issue of proportionality, which occurs when full earnings are not paid.
 So, when it’s time to retire, you may end up with a salary that is less than what you need for your current standard of living.

-To try to get around the situation, many people use personal investments to build wealth for retirement.
+To try to get around the situation, many people use personal s to build wealth for retirement.
 The most common option is savings, mainly because of its ease and security.

-Other long-term investments , in turn, can guarantee the construction of the equity necessary to ensure a peaceful retirement.
+Other long-term s , in turn, can guarantee the construction of the equity necessary to ensure a peaceful retirement.

 Private John Labunski retirement